Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 title: Overview
 ---

+Administration Features

+Administration console to manage the key interactions between Alfresco and Elasticsearch from Alfresco Repository Ability to determine the high-level health of the Elastic Search index via the administration console

 To use Alfresco Search Enterprise with the Alfresco Content Services platform the following configuration must be applied:

 * Alfresco Repository properties in configuration file `alfresco-global.properties` or as environment variables related to Search Subystem configuration for *searching* features